Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Modal analysis of turbulent transonic buffet cells

 The swept $\lambda=25^{\circ}$ case at $\alpha=5^{\circ}$ was run twice as long $(t - t_0 \sim 100)$ as the unswept $\lambda=0^{\circ}$ one in an attempt to identify the faint intermittent three-dimensionality detected in the instantaneous flow fields near the trailing edge.
 However, we see that the effect on the $C_{L}^{\prime}$ and SPOD eigenvalue spectra (Fig.~\ref{fig:SPOD_spectra_AoA5}$(b)$) is mainly improved resolution of the shock mode and its higher harmonics.
 The $w$-velocity spectra also exhibits minor peaks around the shock mode and the higher harmonics ($St = 0.16, 0.24, 0.32$).
 This suggests that, while there is no obvious buffet cell mode as was reported in the $\alpha=6^{\circ}$ case at the same sweep angle (Fig.~\ref{fig:SPOD_spectra}($(e)$, detected in all three variables), the $w$-velocity SPOD does show very minor latent spanwise energy coupled to the chordwise motion of the shock.

 Finally, Fig.~\ref{fig:SPOD_modes_contours_AoA5} displays the SPOD modes for this case at $St=0.08$ and $St=0.255$.
 The $St=0.255$ value was selected as the closest available mode to match the 3D peak in the $C_{L}^{\prime}$ spectra (Fig.~\ref{fig:deg6_lines_low}$(d)$) with the same sweep strength at the higher AoA.
 Other intermediate modes were examined around this range ($0.2 < St < 0.4$) to find the most illustrative one.
-At $St=0.08$, the 2D shock mode is entirely independent of the span, with no trace of three-dimensionality.
+At $St=0.08$, the 2D shock mode is entirely independent of the span, with no trace of large-scale three-dimensionality.
 Although the $St=0.255$ mode does not show a notable peak in the spectra (Fig.~\ref{fig:SPOD_spectra_AoA5}$(b)$), the SPOD modes reveal a very weak spanwise perturbation of the expected $\lambda_z = 1.5c$ buffet cell wavelength (at $AR=3$).
-The $u$- and $w$-velocity decompositions both show a mode shape localised to the region downstream of the SBLI, with corresponding in-phase bands along the spanwise length of the shock front.
+The $u$-velocity decomposition exhibits a spanwise mode shape concentrated at both the shock ($x \sim 0.35$) and the region downstream of the SBLI (centred at $x \sim 0.7$).
+The two regions are seen to be in phase with each other for this variable along a given line in the chordwise direction.
+The $w$-velocity meanwhile, shows a similar oblique spanwise-repeating mode pattern downstream of the SBLI ($x \sim 0.7$), but no macroscopic structures at the shock itself.
 The pressure field further highlights the alternating phase cellular mode shapes along the shock, which convect across the span (SPOD mode animations are provided in the supplementary material \cite{supplementary_material}).

 This shows that, although the instantaneous flow acts in a quasi-2D manner at this lower angle of attack where the time-averaged flow is mostly attached, there is still a very weak 3D spanwise-convecting component active that the SPOD is able to detect.
 This could also be seen as an weakly globally unstable mode, explaining why the RANS-based GSA studies found simultaneous onset of both 2D and 3D instabilities.
 Only when the angle of attack is increased and the flow separation increases, does the separation mode get amplified strongly enough in the shocked region, to lead to the strong three-dimensionality and concentration of energy around the intermediate frequencies as is reported for the appearance of buffet cells.
-The spectral content this scenario is examined next.
+The spectral content of this scenario is examined in the next section.